 Oh, it’s gonna happen.
 You’re going to pull back the stencil and see bleeding underneath.
 This is normal if this is your first attempt.
 I suggest you use a practice board before you attempt this level of stenciling.
 And remember, you can always repaint.
 Like with anything new, practice makes… OKAY.
 There is no such thing as a perfect stencil job, especially with a DIY bone inlay dresser.

-These stencils can be reused if you care for them properly.
+The stencils are reusable if you care for them properly.
 This means you will need to clean them after every use.
 For the small stencils, I use baby wipes, and for the larger ones, I wash them in a large sink or bathtub immediately after use with mild soapy water, rinse and pat dry.

 For storage, return them to the bag they came in to keep them clean and dust free.
 Lay them flat to prevent damage.